Doing business with UN Women

 The strategic objective of procurement is best achieved through the transparent and efficient use of public funds and by applying the most appropriate procurement methods to ensure best value for money.

-To better understand UN Women’s procurement needs and participate in the solicitation processes, UN Women encourages potential vendors to regularly monitor procurement notices, published in the list of current solicitations, the United Nations Global Marketplace (UNGM) or the new e-procurement platform (currently used at UN Women headquarters in New York and to be rolled out to regional and country offices in the future).
+To better understand UN Women’s procurement needs and participate in the solicitation processes, UN Women encourages potential vendors to regularly monitor procurement notices, published in the list of current solicitations, the United Nations Global Marketplace (UNGM) or the new Quantum platform.

 Solicitation methods